 - Spread the refried beans out evenly across the inner half of each crescent roll (again, see photo above).

 - Top the beans with the sautéed veggies and then top it all off with the tomatoes (plus the nutritional yeast if you’re adding it).

 - Taking the outer tip of each roll, fold it over the bean and veggie mixture and tuck it under the inner part of your ring.

 - Optional: brush the tops of the rolls with a bit of melted vegan butter.

 - Bake for 25-30 minutes until the top is a nice deep golden brown color and the bottom of the wreath is cooked (I check this by simply using a fork to lift up the wreath a little).

-- Serve with the Wholly Guacamole in a cute bowl in the middle of the wreath and sprinkled with a touch of freshly chopped cilantro.
+- Serve with the guacamole in a cute bowl in the middle of the wreath and sprinkled with a touch of freshly chopped cilantro.